• Skip to primary navigation

 To set the chocolate you’ll need to transfer the tray to the fridge and chill for at least 1 hour 30 minutes.
 After which you can remove it from the fridge and break it into pieces ready to eat.
 If you want to keep it as a large slab for now, just cover the tray tightly with clingfilm / saran wrap or transfer to a large resealable food bag or container.

-To break the Mini Egg Popcorn Bark up, put it on the counter and simply do it with your hands.
+To break the Easter Chocolate Bark with Popcorn up, put it on the counter and simply do it with your hands.
 For neater pieces, you can put the slab on a chopping board and using a chef’s knife, slice into triangles or rectangles.
 You will need to use your body weight and lean into the knife as it will be quite hard to slice.

-Give my Mini Egg Popcorn Bark as a Gift
+Give my Easter Chocolate Bark as a Gift

 This popcorn bark makes a lovely Easter gift, you’ll just need some cellphone bags and some ribbon to pop slabs of the bark in.
 If you want to gift it, it’s best to cut the bark with a knife (see Serving section above).